- Name:

 email - Gerry)

-I’d like to end on a positive note.
+I�d like to end on a positive note.

 I learned my lesson and worked hard later!

-I remember spending a fascinating time with Lord Methuen when I wandered into the orchid house one day.
-He showed me some beautiful specimens and explained some features.
+I remember spending a fascinating time with Lord Methuen when I wandered into the orchid

-I lived in the Warden’s House and walked through the avenue to the Court.
-The green of the new lime tree leaves was breathtaking in springtime.
+I lived in the Warden�s House and walked through the avenue to the Court.
+The green of

 Breakfast in the amazing dining room.
-The toast was thick and usually cold which meant that you could put loads of butter on before the marmalade.
-Delicious.
-Ive never been able to reproduce it.
+The toast was thick and usually cold which meant

 The impressive panels in the Chinese room where I had my interview.

-The wonderful setting that means I’ve always after chosen country places to live.
+The wonderful setting that means I�ve always after chosen country places to live.

-I’m now in southern Spain in the mountains in a small village.
-I’m still working myself and giving voluntary sessions to the local children in the tiny school here.
-I’m using all my accumulated art materials that won’t be needed.
+and giving voluntary sessions to the local children in the tiny school here.
+I�m using

-I’d be happy to get news from contemporaries so my email is available.
+I�d be happy to get news from contemporaries so my email is available.

 Thank you once again